Representations of Aut(M)-Invariant Measures: Preliminaries

 \begin{definition} We say a sentence $T \in \Lwow(\Lang_\M \cup \Lang)$ is \defn{$\Aut(\M)$-universal} if $\extent{T}_\M$ is a universal $\Aut(\M)$-space.

 \end{definition}

-We will often want to assume our models satisfy some basic syntactic properties, e.g.\ non-redundancy of relations, quantifier elimination for a fragment, etc.\ and provided we can find a universal theory whose models are exactly those with the desired syntactic properties there assuming our structures satisfy those properties results in no loss in generality.
-We will come back to this in \cref{Definable Expansion Section}.
+We will often want to assume our models satisfy some basic syntactic properties, e.g.\ non-redundancy of relations, Morleyized for a fragment, etc. Provided we can find an $\Aut(\M)$-universal theory whose models are exactly those with the desired syntactic properties, then there is no loss in generality in assuming our structures satisfy those properties.
+We will come back to this in \cref{Definable Expansion Subsection}.